MicrosoftDocs/memdocs/sccm/core/get-started/evaluate-with-lab-environment.md

 ﻿---
 title: "Evaluate System Center Configuration Manager by building your own lab environment"
-description: "Learn how to create a lab environment to evaluate System Center Configuration Manager for use in your organization." ms.custom: na ms.date: 06/20/2016 ms.prod: configuration-manager
+description: "Create a lab environment to evaluate System Center Configuration Manager for use in your organization." ms.custom: na ms.date: 06/20/2016 ms.prod: configuration-manager